sarahciston/codingcare/posts/guide.md

 ### Go toward the strange

+This is just a personal preference, mantra, whatever.
+But in my own art practice, the way I follow my interests and push my research is to move toward the most weird, uncanny, uncomfortable aspects of whatever I'm working on.
+If something makes me uncomfortable, that's a place to explore (within boundaries, taking care of myself and others also).

 [Back to top](#top)

-## 4. We all have skills to teach each other
+## 5. We all have skills to teach each other

 ### Remember what you already know (& forget it)